Kaprun Lifts & Terrain

 Snow and Weather

-Whilst snowfall statistics are difficult to acquire, the high elevation and northerly aspect of Kitzsteinhorn will generally guarantee quality snow conditions – a pleasing thought for all Powderhounds.
-With its resident glacier, Kitzsteinhorn has a long season, effectively from mid-October to end of July, but can be susceptible to wild weather conditions.
-The low elevations of the base of Maiskogel and the entire Lechnerberg, leave them vulnerable to high temperatures early and late in the season.
+Whilst snowfall statistics are difficult to acquire, the high elevation and northerly aspect of Kitzsteinhorn will generally guarantee quality snow conditions - a pleasing thought for all Powderhounds.
+With its resident glacier, Kitzsteinhorn has a long season, effectively from mid-October to the start of June, but can be susceptible to poor weather conditions.
+The lower elevations of Maiskogel (particularly the base) & Lechnerberg, leave them vulnerable to above freezing temperatures early & late in the season.
+The region’s amazing snow-making systems make up any shortfalls in the lower reaches of the resorts.

 Kaprun Ski Areas